Board of Trustees – 2 Positions (3 Year Terms)

-Bob Trefry has been a member of The Unitarian Church in Westport since 1991.
+Bob Trefry has been a member of The Unitarian Universalist Congregation in Westport since 1991.
 He lives in Fairfield with his wife Mary.
 Bob is the retired President/CEO of Bridgeport Hospital.
 He is now an executive coach helping individuals and organizations reach their potential.

 Bob is completing a two-year term on the church Board of Trustees.
 He has served as a volunteer on several annual pledge canvases.
 He has served as a member of the Endowment Committee and is a co-coordinator of the Fairfield/Bridgeport Neighborhood Circle and a volunteer tutor at Beardsley School.